Start class by reviewing the Recognizing Symmetry – Practice Activity Sheet from the first lesson. Tell students to hold on to their

 Classifying Cyclic Figures

-On the web site Creating Cyclic Figures, how would you describe the figures you created?
+With the interactive Cyclic Figures, how would you describe the figures?
 What kind of symmetry do they have?
+[Cyclic figures have only rotation symmetry.]

-Pass out the Cyclic Figures – Notes page from the following activity sheet.
+Pass out the Cyclic Figures – Notes page (Page 1) from the following activity sheet.

 Go over each of the examples.